 It is always best to keep your backyard organized and free of clutter.
 Not only does it make your space feel bigger, it helps the eye from feeling overwhelmed.
 Make a habit of putting all lawn equipment away and purchase an outdoor storage bin for kids’ toys and other small items.

-Maintain your yard
+2. Maintain your Backyard

 Remember, everything in a small backyard is easier to see and therefore it is important to keep the lawn well-manicured with regular cuttings.
 You’ll want to keep weeds under control and properly care for your plants to keep them looking their best.